WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Weekly-Meetings.md

 #### Any other topics

 * I don't think so!
 My dissertation lives [here](https://hackmd.io/IqPngF_XS1uDwDg50sE9Zw) if you're interested -- I think some of the listed "resources" might be interesting!
+  * KW: SO FUN!
+Definitely present at lab meeting and chat with the Living With Machines team!

 ---